ljunggren/boozang-docs/README.md

 - Click "Start"

 The features will now be synchronized with Boozang.
-You can now go ahead and impelment all the test steps using Boozang.
+You can now go ahead and implement all the test steps using Boozang.
 Any un-implemented test steps will show up as red in Boozang

 ![not-implemented](images/not-implemented.png)